Skip to Main Content

 Where the Soufriere Hills Meet the Table

-The road into Belle Vue moves through terrain that makes the case for hyper-local cooking before any kitchen does.
+Martha's Tables is a restaurant in Belle Vue, St. Lucia, serving St. Lucian Creole cooking in a casual setting.
 Volcanic soil, sea air, and a hillside growing climate that most Caribbean islands cannot replicate surround this part of St. Lucia's southwest coast.
 Restaurants that put down roots here, rather than importing a formula from a resort corridor, tend to reflect that geography directly on the plate.
 Martha's Tables sits in that category: a spot that earns its place in the Belle Vue conversation because of where it is, not despite it.
-For a broader picture of the area's dining options, our full Belle Vue restaurants guide maps the full range.

 The Sourcing Argument for Southwest St. Lucia